Skip to main content

 5. Click the Cart icon.

-6. Yay!
-His discount callout message displays beneath the product list and above the coupon entry fields.
-The discount callout message displays.
+6. Look for the discount callout message to show beneath the product list and above the coupon entry fields.

-If he doesn’t see his promotion, it’s time to troubleshoot.
-Otherwise, he moves on to test his other promotions.
+If you don’t see the promotion, it’s time to troubleshoot.
+Otherwise, you can move on to test the other promotions.

 Troubleshoot

-• The campaign that the promotion belongs to is enabled and valid for the current date.
+• The campaign is active and that the promotion belongs to the campaign

-• The promotion is enabled and valid for the current date.
+• The promotion and the campaign dates are valid.

 • Shoppers qualify for a promotion by various criteria, for example: